 - Adding 'ed' to make past tense verbs

 - Writing the days of the week

-- How to construct a simple story
+- Constructing a simple story

-- Learning a poem by heart
+- Learning a poetry by heart

 - Cross curricular - science (environment, living things, squirrel facts), maths (telling the time)

 - And a lot more including a word search, a maze game and links to even more activities!

 In addition to the above, there is a clear link to the Year 2 Programme of Study for Science: Living things in their habitats which could be built upon.
 Teachers will identify PSHE opportunities arising from the story (e.g. teaching children to face their fears) and SEAL links (New Beginnings).
 If this unit is taught in the summer term, there are opportunities for children to consider their own feelings as they prepare to leave a familiar class and go into the ‘unknown’.

 There are also specific activities to teach grammatical aspects of English which are in line with the statutory requirements and the notes and guidance of the English Curriculum, and teachers will identify further opportunities which should be tailored to meet specific children’s needs.
 Phonic activities are broadly in line with Phase 5 and Phase 6 of Letters and Sounds.

 To preview English Teaching Resources: Scaredy Squirrel by Melanie Watt please click on the images opposite.